-The screen shows the No. of Cycles, on delay, off delay of the corresponding digital output in its timer mode.
-If the digital output is configured in timer mode, then the timer can be turned ON by long press (about 3sec) of Up key while present in any of the measurement screens.
+The screen shows the No. of Cycles, on delay, off delay of the corresponding relay in its timer mode.
+If the relay is configured in timer mode, then the timer can be turned ON by long press (about 3sec) of Up key while present in any of the measurement screens.

-Digital Output 1 is not selected in Timer Configuration.
+Relay 1 is not selected in Timer Configuration.